Sexism: Gap in hiring

-Research has repeatedly shown that mothers in the United States are less likely to be hired than equally qualified fathers and if hired, receive a lower salary than male applicants with children.

-One study found that female applicants were favored; however, its results have been met with skepticism from other researchers, since it contradicts most other studies on the issue.
-Joan C. Williams, a distinguished professor at the University of California's Hastings College of Law, raised issues with its methodology, pointing out that the fictional female candidates it used were unusually well-qualified.
+Research has repeatedly shown that mothers in the United States are less likely to be hired than equally qualified fathers and if hired, receive a lower salary than fathers.
+One study found that female applicants were favored.
+Joan C. Williams raised issues with its methodology, pointing out that the fictional female candidates it used were unusually well-qualified.
 Studies using more moderately qualified graduate students have found that male students are much more likely to be hired, offered better salaries, and offered mentorship.
+A 2023 meta-analysis found that discrimination against woman applicants for historically male-dominated occupations had declined and was no longer observable by the 2010s; the same analysis found that discrimination against men in hiring for female-dominated occupations remained relatively stable over time.

 In Europe, studies based on field experiments in the labor market, provide evidence for no severe levels of discrimination based on female gender.
 However, unequal treatment is still measured in particular situations, for instance, when candidates apply for positions at a higher functional level in Belgium, when they apply at their fertile ages in France, and when they apply for male-dominated occupations in Austria.